inkognitro/react-app-tutorial/README.md

 > branches to compare.
 Some steps are split into smaller branches.
 > Every step is an accumulation of all the steps before plus the code changes of the tutorial step.
 >
 > Feel free to use the code for your own project.
-It's available under the MIT license :neutral_face:
+It's available under the MIT license :wink:

 [Let's start »](01-setup.md)